Gavin Newsom’s Wife Bursts Into Tears at Weinstein Trial: ‘He’s Staring at Me’

 A lunch break was called shortly after her brief testimony, with the governor’s wife scheduled to continue her testimony later on Monday.
 She is one of five women expected to take the stand in this latest trial to accuse Weinstein of sexually assaulting them.

 Through her attorney, Newsom revealed on Oct.
-10 that she was Jane Doe #4.
+10 that she was the woman referred to in the trial only as Jane Doe #4.
 “Like many other women, my client was sexually assaulted by Harvey Weinstein at a purported business meeting that turned out to be a trap,” lawyer Elizabeth Fegan said in a statement at the time.

 “She intends to testify at his trial in order to seek some measure of justice for survivors, and as part of her life’s work to improve the lives of women.”